Pointing and Projections (so3g.proj)

 • sight (CelestialSightLine) – The boresight pointing.

-• offs (array of quaternions) – The detector pointing.
+• fplane (FocalPlane) – The detector pointing

 • shape (tuple) – The map shape.